About the Engaged Humanities Initiative

 -Two sophomore seminars (up to 20 students/seminar) introducing elements of the humanities as a discipline, and working towards choosing research questions in the engaged or public humanities.
 This seminar would require nomination.
 Students would receive $1000 to support participation in the required co-curricular programming related to the seminar and the development of a research

 -During the summer after the sophomore year, interested students would embark upon research on a project developed initially in the sophomore seminar, with a faculty mentor in the field, and receive a $3500 award to support their work.
-Students would continue this work during the junior year by taking an independent study for credit with their mentor, and continue in the following summer, again with $3500 in funding-The EHI will provide $1000 to students doing research during the junior year in order to support their related EHI
+Students would continue this work during the junior year by taking an independent study for credit with their mentor, and continue in the following summer, again with $3500 in funding

 -Students will be eligible to receive an additional $3500 for mentored research and academic development activities in the summer between the junior and senior